Are you interested in learning how well you’re performing on Twitter? How many people are viewing your tweets? How many new followers you’ve gained?

 If you keep scrolling down, you’ll be able to see lots of data on the type of people you follow as well.

-This gives me a rough idea of whether the type of people we are attracting are those that could be our potential clients.
+This gives me a rough idea of whether the type of people we attract could be our potential clients.
 In my case, I’m targeting professionals, business people and self-employed people – all of which are within my target audience.

 It’s not all about “followers, likes and engagement”